Open-Source-Armada/OSA-Gyaa-yoth-Mk1/README.md

 These ships are also ideal for individuals and corps to opperate out of dev stations like moon city and arma.

-T1 fuel rods are not as economic as T2, these require exorium to be hauled out for refils, where as T1 can be sustained with local nhurgite.
+T1 fuel rods are not as economic as T2, they require exorium to be hauled out for refils, where as T1 can be sustained with local nhurgite.

 Combined with a SZ CLF hauler to generate credits, a new player can easily fund trips to the Ely belt, and can mine the materials for better ships and there own cap ship in time.